-Below I’ve listed a few common events and the setups they’d likely need for an effective interpreting service.
+Below, we’ve listed a few common events and the setups they’d likely need for effective interpreting services.

 Event Planning for a Boardroom Meeting

-You might be planning an event that hosts foreign executives from an offshore company, or representatives from one of your offices overseas.
-In either case, this small, intimate gathering will not require much in the way of equipment other than a microphone.
+You might be planning an event that hosts foreign executives from an offshore company or representatives from one of your offices overseas.
+In either case, this small, intimate gathering will not require much in the way of equipment other than a microphone or two.

 For a boardroom meeting, consecutive interpreting will work most efficiently.
+Consecutive interpreting is when an interpreter listens to a speaker and then repeats what was said in the new, target language.
 If more than one language is required, you may be able to have two consecutive interpreters at once.

 Event Planning for a Wedding Ceremony

-Just because this kind of event planning is personal, not professional, doesn’t mean that there is no need for interpreting.
-Bilingual weddings are commonplace, and having an on-site interpreter during the ceremony and reception would help in bringing the two families closer together.
+Just because this kind of event planning is personal, not professional, doesn’t mean that there is no need for professional interpreting.
+Bilingual weddings are commonplace, and having an on-site interpreter during the ceremony and reception helps in bringing the two families closer together.

 Event Planning for a Conference

 Planning a conference can get complicated.
-Attendance for these events normally run in the hundreds and upwards, with various nationalities represented, so planning conferences can be quite challenging.
+Attendance for these events normally run in the hundreds and upwards, with various nationalities represented, so planning conferences that require interpreting can be quite challenging.

-You’ll have to do your homework, such as learning the number of attendees who actually need interpreters, before contacting a language service provider.
+You’ll have to do your homework — including determining the number of attendees who actually need interpreters as well as the size and layout of the venue — before contacting a language service provider.

-Contact us today to learn more about how we can help ensure your next multilingual conference runs without a hitch.
+Contact us today to learn more about how we can help ensure your next multilingual event runs without a hitch.